- Entity Choice Generally

 Aaah, if life were only that easy.
 Actually, sometimes it is.
 One rule of thumb — is it a small business not providing professional services, with no plans for investors and modest gross receipts?
 That’s a case where you might lean heavily toward an LLC.
 Investors on the horizon?
 Corporation.
 The analysis can get tortured for businesses that are larger or are growing.
 Real estate tends toward LLCs.

 An S Corporation is a corporation that has made an election (i.e., timely filed a form) to be taxed as a “pass-through”, i.e., the corporation itself is generally not taxed, but all of the taxes for profits and income, as well as for losses and expenses, are passed through to become the obligations of the individual shareholders.
-There are limitations to what corporations can elect S Corporation treatment.
+There are limitations to which corporations can elect S Corporation treatment.
 For example, S Corporations cannot be owned by more than 100 shareholders or by non-resident aliens.
 The “S” stands for . . . wait for it . . . small.

 Nice.
 Figuring if you click here you’re home free.
 In a way, yes.
 To form one, you file Articles of Incorporation with the governing corporate authority in your state.
 In California, where my practice operates, that’s the Secretary of State.
 Articles should contain certain provisions that may or may not be obvious to you, and are not contained in most templates offered by the state or online corporate formation.
 Additionally, formation is the first of several steps to take to ensure that your corporation is protecting you.